LiorInbar/Marom/README.md

  ## Examples of use

- For complete examples of usage, see in  the files faculty.py students.py labs_triples.py staff.py and the output files faculty_turtle.txt, students_turtle.txt, labs_turtle.txt, staff_turtle.txt you can see the usage of the module to extract triples from technon CS department's web pages.
+ For complete examples of usage, in the files faculty/faculty.py students/students.py labs/labs_triples.py staff/staff.py and the output files faculty/faculty_turtle.txt, students/students_turtle.txt, labs/labs_turtle.txt, staff/staff_turtle.txt you can see the usage of the module to extract triples from technon CS department's web pages.